I know I'm going to sound like a broken record, but man! Have you noticed the rise in Facebook group popularity over the last few years?

 So whenever a new contact is added to your Google Sheet, Group Leads automatically adds then to your autoresponder.

 What's cool about Group Leads is that it's super affordable in comparison to a similar product called Group Funnels.
-It's only $8.99 a month to use it with unlimited Facebook groups.
+It's introductory price is only $27 a month to use it with 2 Facebook groups.
 As where Group Funnels, though it has been in the market longer costs $297.

 Which is why in my opinion, Group Leads is the better alternative to Group Funnels.